Spa Antisemitism

 They were the mass medium of the day and spread ridicule worldwide.

-Dirty or greedy Ostjude, overweight assimilated Jew, toilet humor, animal traits, exaggerated gestures.
+Dirty or greedy Ostjude, overweight assimilated Jew, toilet humor, animal traits, and exaggerated gestures.

 German Historical Museum (Berlin), Jewish Museum Vienna, and private collections.